 5. Push Advertising

 Now that you have positioned yourself for some pull advertising using Search Results Now, it's time to think about building a reputation in the community (in other words: branding).
 When you have a reputation in the community, everything else works better.
-People are more likely to set appointments with you, more likely to choose your listing from Google results, more likely to click on your Facebook ads, more likely to choose you when comparing agencies, etc. Branding requires push advertising - meaning you are pushing your message into the public's perception while they are doing something else.
-Examples of push advertising that can work for home care include newspaper ads, Facebook Target Marketing, radio ads (especially Audio Target Marketing at 4 pennies per ad play), billboards, pharmacy bags, etc. The thing to remember about branding and effective push advertising is that it takes time to work.
+People are more likely to set appointments with you, more likely to choose your listing from Google results, more likely to click on your Facebook ads, more likely to choose you when comparing agencies, etc. Branding requires push advertising – meaning you are pushing your message into the public's perception while they are doing something else.
+Examples of push advertising often used in home care include newspaper ads, Facebook Target Marketing, radio ads, billboards, pharmacy bags, etc. The thing to remember about branding and effective push advertising is that it takes time to work.
 The general guideline is that it takes 12 marketing impressions to change consumer behavior.
 Starting and stopping a strategy before 12 impressions is usually a waste of money.
 So budget accordingly and don't start anything unless you can give it time to make 12 impressions.
 You'll have a plethora of push advertising options from which to choose, so this is where it can get complicated.
 In general, you want to decide which push advertising programs are right for you by weighing and comparing cost-per-impression, target audience, and your budget's capacity to get 12 impressions with the average member of that audience.

 Expect to spend $41 per week.

-5 (c) Facebook Target Marketing: Facebook Target Marketing uses the Facebook advertising platform to advertise with high repetition; over Facebook, Instagram, and partner apps; to a very narrowly defined target audience; with a custom strategic advertising message.
-With a cost per ad view of around 2 pennies, all-inclusive, and the ability to target your ads by age, sex, and neighborhood, Facebook Target Marketing can push your ads out more cost-effectively than newspaper, cable, tower-based radio, or pretty much any other offline medium.
-Even if you have the All Points Bulletin, Facebook Target Marketing has something to add.
-You may not have the advertising budget to own your city or service area yet, but we can show you how to be first in the minds of the affluent seniors (or Medicaid eligible seniors) in the neighborhoods surrounding your office.
+5 (b) Facebook Millionaire Marketing: Think of Facebook Millionaire Marketing as an alternative to the All Points Bulletin or as an additional element to your marketing mix.
+Some new home care agencies choose Facebook Millionaire Marketing because the APB comes with geographic exclusivity and it's not available in the area.
+However, even if you have the APB, Facebook Millionaire Marketing has something to add.
+Facebook Millionaire Marketing uses the Facebook advertising platform to advertise with high repetition; over Facebook, Instagram, and partner apps; to a very narrowly defined target audience; with a custom strategic advertising message.
+You may not have the advertising budget to own your city or service area yet, but we can show you how to be first in the minds of the senior millionaires in the neighborhoods surrounding your office.
 Own your neighborhoods, and then work from there.
 This program can also be used to advertise to other groups such as doctors and medical referral sources or likely Medicaid beneficiaries.

 Expect to spend an average of $146 per month and up.